 9. Whitefish Mountain Resort – Montana

-One of the best ski resorts for beginners in the USA is at a place called “Whitefish Mountain Resort”.
-This resort is located in the town of Whitefish, Montana, and is one of the best places you can ever go for all things skiing.
+One of the best ski resorts for beginners in the US is at a place called “Whitefish Mountain Resort”.
+This resort is located in the town of Whitefish, Montana, and is one of the best ski destinations for beginners.

 Contributed By: Dailytourist